MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/withholding-tax.md

 -   The vendor is a local supplier who has not supplied an Australian Business Number (ABN) before the payment is processed, and the individual transaction amount is greater than the specified threshold amount.

--   The vendor is a non-resident supplier and the payment is to be made to this non-resident entity in the form of interest, royalty, or dividend payments.
+-   The vendor is a nonresident supplier, and the payment is to be made to this nonresident entity in the form of interest, royalty, or dividend payments.
 Currently, there is no minimum threshold amount.
-Withholding rates may vary due to payment, or international tax treaties existing between Australia and the vendor's country.
+Withholding rates can vary due to payment or international tax treaties existing between Australia and the vendor's country.

 Fields within **WHT Business Posting Groups** and **WHT Product Posting Groups** must be set up on the **WHT Posting Setup** page so that the correct WHT calculations are made for each vendor.